Instances, clusters, and nodes

 In an instance that uses replication, make sure each cluster has enough nodes to support your use case:

 If you use replication to provide high availability, or if you use multi-cluster routing in any of your app profiles, each cluster should have the same number of nodes.
 Also, as shown above under CPU usage, the recommended CPU utilization is reduced by half.

-This configuration helps ensure that if an automatic failover is necessary, the healthy cluster has enough capacity to handle all of your traffic.
+This configuration helps ensure that if an automatic failover is necessary, the responsive cluster has enough capacity to handle all of your traffic.